hku-mars/FAST-LIVO/README.md

 ## 4. Run the package

 Please note that our system can only work in the hard synchronized LiDAR-Inertial-Visual dataset at present due to the unestimated time offset between the camera and IMU.
+The frame headers of the camera and the LiDAR are at the same phisical trigger time.

 ### 4.1 Important parameters